 I am curious to know what motivates her: the campaign for true equality between the sexes or her Catholic faith – or if I am making a false distinction.
 Fiorella is quick to tell me that she is “unashamedly Catholic” and that growing up she was inspired by “stories of extraordinary women like Catherine of Siena and Theresa of Avila.”
 Further, she attended the Cambridge College for long associated with the Catholic philosopher Elizabeth Anscombe.”
 But she was also motivated by “the vision of the early feminists and by Pope John Paul II’s call for a New Feminism.”

 I mention that in her book she refers to the movement Feminists for Life in the US.
 Does she share similar goals?
 She responds that this movement “was a big inspiration to me when I first started down this route”, adding that “we share many goals, although much of their work is focused on the US.
 Being based in Britain, I tend to draw more on the UK experience but I am also very keen to draw attention to the status of women in developing countries.”

 Fiorella reminds me that “The British government is a major donor to agencies promoting abortion in Africa and this is something we should all be concerned about.”

-She points out that a film-maker who supports abortion and who made a film entitled “Hush!” about this very issue, experienced a startling level of hostility from the medical and scientific communities.”
+She points out that a film-maker who supports abortion and who recently made a film entitled Hush! about this very issue, experienced a startling level of hostility from the medical and scientific communities.”

-Fiorella apologises for what “sounds like a rant,” but adds: “When a movement becomes so ideologically committed to promoting abortion that it bullies and silences any woman who challenges the status quo and ignores or actively colludes in the abuse of women through abortion, it needs to be called to account.”
+Fiorella apologises for what “sounds like a rant”, but adding: “When a movement becomes so ideologically committed to promoting abortion that it bullies and silences any woman who challenges the status quo and ignores or actively colludes in the abuse of women through abortion, it needs to be called to account.”